--To provide cadets with an opportunity to acquire effective speaking skills through instruction and practice in a structured and competitive environment.
+-to provide cadets with an opportunity to acquire effective speaking skills through instruction and practice in a structured and competitive environment; and

 The Duke of Edinburgh’s Award, known internationally as The International Award for Young People, was founded by His Royal Highness The Duke of Edinburgh in Great Britain in 1956.
 Designed to help young people develop a sense of responsibility in themselves and their community by expanding their horizons, the Award has evolved into one of the most comprehensive individual development, self-training and personal achievement programmes in the world.

 The Air Cadet Program offers many components that also satisfy the requirements for reaching certain standard of the Duke of Edinburgh Program, and cadets are highly recommended to take advantage of that.

 The Public Affairs Team handles all media and articles pertaining to our squadron activities.
 Cadets photograph and video any cadet events, as well as write articles highlighting the cadet activity.
 They are also responsible for editing and producing the program that is handed out at the end of the training year.